csalmeida/ruby-fundamentals/README.md

 !
 ```

-To address this two methods can be used alongside `gets`, namely, `chop` and `chomp`. `chop` removes the last character of a string whilst `chomp` removes the last character only if it's a new line character.
+To address this case, two methods can be used alongside `gets`, namely, `chop` and `chomp`. `chop` removes the last character of a string whilst `chomp` removes the last character only if it's a new line character.

 ```ruby
 # ruby-scripting/input-output.rb